mahuntington/MiscLectures/ObjectOriented.md

 ## Lesson Objectives

 1. Use JavaScript objects to model the real world
-1. Assign functions to variables
+1. Assign functions to variables and properties of objects
 1. Use methods to access properties of the object
+1. Use constructor functions to make creating multiple similar objects easy
+1. Create a base class which can be used to create child classes

 ## Use JavaScript objects to model the real world